Black Friday Bonanza: The Advertising Methods You’ll Want to Adopt for 2021

 Although, despite the trend to shop online, 31% still prefer to shop in-store on Black Friday because of the overall excitement of the day and the ‘hunt’ for the perfect bargain.

-For businesses with both online and offline stores, the focus still needs to be placed directing people both to the website and in-store.
+For businesses with both online and offline stores, the focus still needs to be placed on directing people both to the website and in-store.

 Customer Expectations